 Coriander requires full sun to partial shade.
 It thrives best with at least 4-6 hours of direct sunlight daily.

-How do I prevent coriander from bolting?
+How do I prevent coriander bolting?

 To prevent bolting, plant coriander in cooler temperatures, provide consistent moisture, and harvest the leaves regularly.
 Mulching around the plants can also help keep the soil cool.